mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Case 1: If you already have the data in the format containing the *Snps* to exposure effects and *Snps* to outcome effects **(Section 5)**.

-   Case 1.1 : If you do not provide an LD-matrix.
+   - Case 1.1 : If you do not provide an LD-matrix.

-          Step 1 (Section 5.1) : MVMR withoutLD.py
+     - Step 1 (Section 5.1) : MVMR withoutLD.py

-   Case 1.2 : If you wish to provide your LD-matrix.
+   - Case 1.2 : If you wish to provide your LD-matrix.

-          Step 2 (Section 5.2) : run MVMR.py
+     - Step 2 (Section 5.2) : run MVMR.py

-   In Case 1.2, you can generate LD-matrix in R as described in **section 5.2.1**
+   In Case 1.2, you can generate LD-matrix in R as described in **Section 5.2.1**

 **In Case 1, the analysis is finished after these steps.**